tweedge/tweedge/README.md

 - Security Engineer, Vulnerability Management @ [Luta Security](https://www.lutasecurity.com/) on the [Zoom](https://zoom.us/) contract
 - Product Security Engineer @ [Datto](https://datto.com), and Software Engineer before that

 In my spare time, I am also involved in [Machines Never Sleep, LLC](https://mns.llc/), a cybersecurity research & development company I founded.
-You can usually find me coding, writing, yelling on r/hacking, and retweeting high quality SwiftOnSecurity cornposting.
+You can usually find me writing code, yelling on the cesspool that r/hacking, and retweeting SwiftOnSecurity cornposting.